By Isabelle Nougier-Gallen

 As a flexitarian family, we mostly eat plant-based foods, but continue to consume meat once or twice a week.
 In 2018, 39% of French people declared themselves to be on a flexitarian diet last year and the trend continues to increase.
 This is a great not only for the environment, but public health.

-A study from the University of Oxford showed the importance of being responsible with our food consumption and take a more conscious approach.
-There are many vegetarian and vegan families, but that is currently not achievable for my family.
-We are French and our cheese, butter & pastries are sacred to us!
+A study from the University of Oxford showed the importance of being responsible with our food consumption and necessity to take a more conscious approach to our diets.
+Whilst there are many vegetarian and vegan families out there, it's not currently achievable for my family - we are French - our cheese, butter & pastries are sacred to us!

-At first, our friends and family felt a bit uneasy about our choices.
-It’s not common in France to cut out meat from your diet.
-But now, thanks to all the media, our friends and family have a better understanding of why we choose to be flexitarians.
-We have even noticed changes in their consumption habits too.
+At first, our friends and family felt a bit uneasy about our choices as it’s not common in France to cut out meat from your diet.
+But now thanks to the media, our friends and family have a better understanding of why we chose to be flexitarians.
+We've even noticed changes in their consumption habits too.
 It’s no longer strange to serve vegetarian dishes at a family reunion!
 And even our kids are finding it normal.
 I saw my son explain to his grandparents that he doesn’t need to have a sausage since he had one earlier that week at the school canteen.

-I’m very proud to see people changing their habits and become more and more aware of the need to eat less animal products and choose organic options for our health and the environment.
+I’m very proud to see people changing their habits and become more and more aware of the need to eat less animal products, and choose organic options for their health and the environment.
 I know we are still doing baby steps, but it’s in the right direction.

-Bio: Isabelle Nougier-Gallen is a French Mum of 2 boys, trying very hard to have a third, reinventing herself, career changing and focusing on giving more sense of what matters the most: family, friends, community and arts.
+Isabelle Nougier-Gallen is a French Mum of 2 boys and trying very hard to have a third.
+She's reinventing herself, changing careers and focusing on giving more time to what matters most: her family, friends, community and the arts.